Human emotions evolved so that we can respond quickly to life-or-death situations.

 For many, listening to or playing music can be an intense expression of their emotions.

-The Using Music to Express Feelings tool provides a means for the client and the therapist to safely and comfortably share a deep emotional understanding.
+Using music during therapy can provide a means for the client and the therapist to safely and comfortably share a deep emotional understanding.

 Dealing with negative emotions